 Please note, these are just a few examples of defense strategies that may be available to you if you have a sex crime arrest warrant in California.
 It’s essential to work with an experienced criminal defense attorney who can evaluate your case and determine the best strategy for your situation.

-Contact Tabibnia Law Firm For Help
+Contact Tabibnia Law Firm For Help with a Warrant

 Ignoring an arrest warrant and doing nothing is not a wise decision.
 You may face even more serious consequences when you are eventually caught.
 A judge may view your behavior as an attempt to evade justice and may impose stricter penalties.